-The exhibition reflects on the state of being ‘in between’: the idea of youth as a period in between generations, and the idea of migration as the experience of living between cultures.
-Installations, sculpture, video and photography by artists including Sarah Lucas, Wolfgang Tillmans, Olafur Eliasson and Turner Prize 2010 shortlisted artist Dexter Dalwood will feature.
+The artworks on display reflect on the state of ‘betweenness’ as an idea of youth as a period in between generations; as an idea of migration as the experience of living between cultures; and, as an idea of thinking about physical space.
+Works include installation, sculpture, video and photography by artists such as Carl Andre, Olafur Eliasson, Sarah Lucas, Zineb Sedira, Wolfgang Tillmans and Chen Zhen.